CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 - larger probability of being GM (resp.
 WM) than CSF or WM (resp.
 GM),

 This explicit mask ensures that for a voxel will only appear in one tissue class, either GM or WM, the one with the largest probability (on average across the group)

+### "Tissue-SPecific, smOOthing-compeNsated" method, aka.` T-SPOON`

+This focuses solely on smoothing operation, still some "binary mask" are needed but there is no description of the 'binarization'.

 ---